Tanmay-V22315/Project-BRIGHTNICK7000/DevVersion/README.md

 The entire project is made in python.
 Made by Tanmay Vemuri.
 Expect to see the relevant docs and logs soon as this is a work in progress.
 Currently works only in debian-based linux distros and is not meant to be shipped out.
 Will work on that probably.

-Anyone can use anything within this project with absolutely no restrictions.
+Anyone can use anything within this project with absolutely no restrictions (Just don't sue me please).
 This project is and will always remain open-source.

 Have a complaint, suggestion or a copyright complaint?
 Contact me at Tanmay.vemuri85@gmail.com (This email address will probably be changed or removed later so keep your eye out on that).